UoYOllie/UnderCooked/docs/_pages/index.md

 - **FoodStack** is responsible for holding a stack of in-game cooking ingredients.
 The chef class will use this object to hold food items.
 - **FoodItem** contains information about how to render each ingredient.
 - **Recipe** contains each recipe and how each one is made.
-We learnt that to consrtuct salad and burgers, the player must hold a certain **FoodStack**.
+We learnt that to consrtuct salad and burgers, the cook must hold a certain **FoodStack**.
 Thus, certain - **FoodStack**s correlate to certain recipes. **Recipe** holds a dict which translates a String recipeName to Array<String> listOfFoodStacks which are all the foodStacks which correlate to recipe recipeName.

 ### Addition 3: Cooks
 ![Cooks UML](https://raw.githubusercontent.com/undercooked-team/UnderCooked/main/ENG1/SUBMITTABLES/Architecture/cooks.png)

 - **Chef** was renamed to **Cook**.
 - **Collidable** branched into the **GameEntity** class, which was used as a base class for any item that could exist as an object with a physical position in the game-world.
 We learnt that classes **Cook** and **Customer** can use the same code in **GameEntity**.
-- We made **CookInteractor** because this object is solely responsible for letting a player interact with other objects.
+- We made **CookInteractor** because this object is solely responsible for letting a cook interact with other objects.
 Any other object within the **CookInteractor** Rectangle, is an object that the **Cook** and interact with.

 ### Addition 4: Interactions
 ![Interactions UML](https://raw.githubusercontent.com/undercooked-team/UnderCooked/main/ENG1/SUBMITTABLES/Architecture/interactions.png)

 These classes were not present in our initial UML in any form.
 This class is an information class:
 - **Interactions** contained a dict, which accepted an ingredient (foodID), and a station (stationID), and outputted a processed ingredient (foodID).
 This information doesn't exclusively fit into Food, or Station, so it became a class of its own.
-This class also contains User-related interactions with the game-world, and would monitor which keys the player was pressing.
+This class also contains User-related interactions with the game-world, and would monitor which keys the cook was pressing.
 - **InputKey** is a helper class of Interactions, aiding with the mapping of keyboard keys being pressed, to controls and output in the game.

 ### Addition 5: Stations
 ![Stations UML](https://raw.githubusercontent.com/undercooked-team/UnderCooked/main/ENG1/SUBMITTABLES/Architecture/stations.png)

-- **CookInteractable** allowed a station to become interactable with the player.
+- **CookInteractable** allowed a station to become interactable with the cook.
-- We quickly realised that we would need more stations to allow the player to have greater ability to manipulate the stack of items that they will hold.
-For example, if the player accidentally collects 1 too many items, they need to be able to bin the top item (**BinStation**).
-Or if the player needs to swap items with the other player, they need to be able to place their FoodStack down (**CounterStation**).
+- We quickly realised that we would need more stations to allow the cook to have greater ability to manipulate the stack of items that they will hold.
+For example, if the cook accidentally collects 1 too many items, they need to be able to bin the top item (**BinStation**).
+Or if the cook needs to swap items with the other cook, they need to be able to place their FoodStack down (**CounterStation**).

 ### Addition 6: Customers
 ![Customers UML](https://raw.githubusercontent.com/undercooked-team/UnderCooked/main/ENG1/SUBMITTABLES/Architecture/customers.png)